-The mobile payment apps can be integrated directly into an existing POS system.
-This way, it allows customers to open, view orders, and day directly from their mobile devices.
+The mobile payment apps can be integrated directly into an existing restaurant POS system.
+This way, it allows customers to open, view orders, and pay directly from their mobile devices.
 In addition, the mobile payment can be integrated with a loyalty program to boost sales.
 Any discounts or offers can be applied directly during payment, making the whole process seamless and convenient.

 How Mobile Payment Works